SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 Template **ValuePrinterSaverAndGnuPlotter**
 ...........................................

-Print on standard output and, in the same, time save in a file of the '/tmp' directory and graphically plot the current value of the variable (persistent plot).
+Print on standard output and, in the same, time save in a file of the '/tmp' directory and graphically plot with Gnuplot the current value of the variable (persistent plot).

 ::